Trey Mancini Player Props: Cubs vs. Angels

-The Chicago Cubs, including Trey Mancini (.133 batting average in his past 10 games), take on starting pitcher Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.
+On Thursday, Trey Mancini (.235 on-base percentage in past 10 games, 75 points below season-long percentage) and the Chicago Cubs face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 9:38 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Padres.
+In his previous appearance, he went 1-for-4 with a double and an RBI against the Angels.

 Trey Mancini Game Info & Props vs. the Angels